precisely/curious2/README.md

 After downloading the customized files, remove **!important** in **.hide** class CSS from bootstrap.min.css
 This is required because, we're using **hide** class in most portions & jQuery's **show()** method can't display element due to important mark in css.

-## New development machine set-up
+## New development machine set up

 Install Vagrant from [here](https://www.vagrantup.com/downloads.html), and Docker From [here](https://docs.docker.com/installation/) on your development machine.
+Copy `grails-2.4.3.zip` file from `~/.gvm/archives/` into your project directory.
 Run following command inside your project directory in order to create the Docker container using Vagrant:
 `sudo vagrant up --provider=docker --debug`